TyWang98/V2G_system_simulation/README.md

-# The Construction and Simulation of V2G System in Micro-grid
+# Construction and Simulation of V2G System in Micro-grid

 This repository is dedicated to Vehicle-to-Grid (V2G) technology, encompassing a technical documentation and corresponding Simulink simulation files.